What is Website Popup Survey?

 - UX specialists

 Designing a good UX of a website or an app requires many tests.
-If you’re serious about UX, I’m sure you start usability tests from early mockups or even before that (hint: get a few people to test interfaces of your competition to look for strong and weak points).
+If you’re serious about UX, I’m sure you start usability tests from early mockups or even before that.

 While heat maps and session recordings will do most of the job, website popup surveys will fill in the blanks and help you find ideas for improvements, understand why people interact with the design in a certain way, and what causes them problems.